usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-2/Stakeholder and Customer Mapping.md

 ### Introduction

 When it comes to digital services, success isn't just about technology.
-It's about people—*your stakeholders*.
+It's about people, *your stakeholders*.
 Some are obvious, like program owners or end users.
 Others might only become visible once you're deep into the work.
 By then, their feedback can slow things down or force major changes.

 That’s why it’s so important to identify the right people early and involve them at the right time.
 Stakeholders influence decisions, offer key insights, and help you stay aligned with agency goals, policies, and user needs.